dhubdev/dp/src/content/legal/cookie-policy.md

 layout: ../../layouts/LegalLayout.astro
 active: true
 title: Cookie Policy
-caption: At DHUB Property, we value your privacy and are committed to being transparent about how we use cookies on our website.
+caption: At Dhub Property, we value your privacy and are committed to being transparent about how we use cookies on our website.
 ---

 ## What Are Cookies?